SBurwash/writing-companion/writing_bot/articles/ai_writing_assistant/outline.md

             *   Input/Query: The agent receives an initial query or task.
             *   Planning (Reasoning): The agent analyzes the query and formulates a plan to achieve the desired outcome.
 This involves reasoning about the available tools and knowledge.
             *   Action: Based on the plan, the agent selects and executes an action.
 This might involve using a tool, querying an external API, or interacting with the environment.
-            *   Observation: The agent observes the result of the action.
-This could be the output of a tool, the response from an API, or a change in the environment.
-            *   Reflection: The agent reflects on the observation and updates its plan based on the new information.
+            *   Observation: The agent observes the result of the action and updates its plan based on the new information.
 This step helps the agent adapt to unexpected results or refine its strategy.
             *   Repeat: The agent repeats the planning, action, observation, and reflection steps until the task is completed or a satisfactory solution is found.
     *   Chain-of-Thought (CoT) Prompting
         *   Explanation of Chain-of-Thought prompting and its benefits